Over the years Google has taken various steps to maintain the quality of the content which is being provided through its platform.

 How to find out if you have a Google penalty

-You can login to Google Search Console to see if your website is under a manual penalty.
+SEO Miami team explains that you can login to Google Search Console to see if your website is under a manual penalty.

 You can find this under SECURITY & MANUAL ACTIONS / MANUAL ACTIONS.